 Brush slices of bread with olive oil on both sides.
 Lay two of the bread slices on a cutting board.
 Spread half of the jam on one slice of bread.
-Top with half of the Brie and the half of the sage.
+Top with half of the Brie, prosciutto, and sage.
 Top with another slice of bread.
 Repeat with the remaining ingredients to make a second sandwich.

 Pan-Seared Salmon With Tomato and Corn Salsa

 "I love cooking salmon in a cast-iron fry pan because it creates that perfect crispy salmon skin we all love," Frederickson divulges.
 "When cooked on the stovetop, salmon only takes about five minutes to cook, depending on the thickness.
 The tomato-and-corn salsa can be made ahead to save some time, but wait to fold in the avocado until the last minute so it stays fresh."

 1 cup fresh corn kernels (from about 2 ears)